-These reports are posted publicly for review on the NYISO's website and are discussed with stakeholder meetings is designed to provide all interested parties the opportunity to review the data available and ask questions to better understand market outcomes or trends that may be developing with respect to certain cost categories.
+These reports are posted publicly for review on the NYISO's website and are discussed with Market Participants during several monthly stakeholder meetings.
+Discussion during stakeholder meetings is designed to provide all interested parties the opportunity to review the data available and ask questions to better understand market outcomes or trends that may be developing with respect to certain cost categories.